Scanned-in-lamb ewes have been hot property for much of the year but that trend is beginning to show signs of slowing down.

 "Lately we have started to see clearance for the stock category decrease as the sheep and lamb market has started to come off due to the uncertainty of many external factors.

-"Demand has slowed as the restocking surge at the start of the year has started to reduce due to many areas getting back towards pre-drought."
+"Demand has also slowed down as the restocking surge we witnessed at the start of the year has started to reduce due to many areas getting back towards pre-drought numbers."

 Central West NSW was busy buying ewes with lambs at foot, year to date securing 4902 units with August already seeing 1472 head purchased by the region.

-He said prices had been significantly stronger on previous years, with the average price for good quality ewes and lambs sitting at $311.
+He said prices had been significantly stronger on previous years, with the average price for good quality ewes and lambs sitting at $311, up $60 on last year for the same period.

 KMWL livestock agent Brendan Mansbridge, Forbes, NSW, has been assisting his clients with buying and selling on AuctionsPlus and said demand had been so strong for SIL ewes because the return on investment was quicker for those looking to bounce back after drought.

-"We've had a massive swing from where we were six months ago," he said.
+"We've had a massive swing around from where we were six months ago," he said.

 "Some places have had more than twice the amount of rain they had received all of last year and others have already exceeded their average rainfall for the year.